falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 This task kicks off your work with the semester project, but is open-ended in the sense that you will probably not come up with the final document in this session.
 You will most likely have question about this document.
-[Submit them in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUMFg3OFQzWTdBQ0RTWUUxNUpNMzhFSVVCUi4u).
-We will collect these questions, group similar ones and then answer them.
+[Submit them in the discussion forum](https://edstem.org/eu/courses/1097/discussion/) and discuss them.
+(We will also be involved in the discussion.)

 Based on the coarse idea of the system you will describe a set of use cases in the following.